marcelgo/infopark_kickstarter/README.md

         ruby --version

-3. Download the application archive from the Infopark console and unzip all files into your project directory.
-When you are done, copy the configuration files from your `config/` directory to the following locations:
+3. Download the application archive from the Infopark console and copy the contents of the project's `/config` directory to:

         config/rails_connector.yml
         config/custom_cloud.yml